elastest/elastest-torm/docs/index.md

 `docker-compose -f docker-compose-exec.yml up -d`

->*Nota:* You need to have the docker-compose application installed beforehand.
+>**Note:** You need to have the docker-compose application installed beforehand.

->**Nota:** There are some differences between running on Linux and Windows.
+>**Note:** There are some differences between running on Linux and Windows.
 The most important thing is that the ip address of the docker host changes.
-Localhost on linux, an ip on the local network in Windwos (see the section [Development documentation](#development-documentation)).
+Localhost on linux, an ip on the local network in Windows (see the section [Development documentation](#development-documentation)).

 ## Basic usage

 To use ElasTest and run your first test, you need to create at least one project and a TJob associated to the project.

-- **Create Project.** To do this, you can use the API provided by the elastest-torm application, use the GUI of elastest-torm or insert them directly into DDBB.
+- **Create Project.** To do this, you can use the API provided by the elastest-torm application, the GUI of elastest-torm or insert them directly into DDBB.
     - *Using TORM API.* Go to `http://localhost:8091/swagger-ui.html#!/Project/createProjectUsingPOST` and fill in the field `body` with the next JSON.
         ```json
         {